 The nVidia 8600M GT graphics chip in my late-2007 (Merom/Santa Rosa) MacBook Pro has failed.
+I knew it might happen, noting it back in August of 2008, and it was one reason I bought an AppleCare warranty.
 Apple has promised to repair affected machines for three years regardless of warranty status, but that doesn't make it any easier to live with.
 Let's hope everything goes … [Read more...] about Not Good: My MacBook Pro’s nVidia 8600M Video Failed

 Is your non-3GS iPhone locked out of your Exchange 2007 ActiveSync server after upgrading to iPhone OS 3.1?
 It's a feature, not a bug!
 Here's how to get older iPhones up and running with Exchange Server 2007 SP1! … [Read more...] about How iPhone OS 3.1 Locked Some Out Of Exchange, And How To Fix It